gabrieleangeletti/gabrieleangeletti-kb/index.markdown

 ---
 layout: page
-title: Thoughts on Artificial Intelligence and related stuff
+title: Artificial Intelligence and related stuff
 ---
 <h2><a href="posts/">Blog</a></h2>
 <a href="posts/"><img src="img/machine-learning.png" width="60%"></a>